SCHS Header

 30 pages, softbound

-Linda DeVelvis is a past member of the Board of Trustees for the Shelby County Historical Society and is the chairman of the Society's youth committee.
-She currently teaches history at Sidney Middle School and is known for her portrayals of of historical characters.
+Linda DeVelvis is a member of the Board of Trustees for the Shelby County Historical Society and is a member of the Society's youth committee.
+She taught history at Sidney Middle School and Sidney High School and is known for her portrayals of historical characters.

 Treasure Chest Series: Kings and Castles